Behavior change method: Basic definition

 A behavior change method is any process that has the potential to influence psychological determinants.
 Psychological determinants are theoretical variables in people's heads, comparable to risk factors in epidemiology, but only including psychological variables.
 Examples of such determinants are attitude, risk perception (which is in fact an element of the attitude determinant according to the reasoned action approach), self-efficacy, and habit.
 These determinants are included in theories of behavior explanation such as the reasoned action approach and health belief model.
 Other theories explain how such determinants may be changed, such as the social cognitive theory (which is in fact also a theory to explain behavior), the elaboration likelihood model, and the extended parallel process model.
 Examples of well-known, and frequently applied, behavior change methods are fear appeals, persuasive communication, and modeling.

 The concept of a behavior change method can be illustrated, for example, using the metaphor of physical exercise.
 When a person wants to get larger biceps, the person can use a dumbbell and perform exercises.
 These exercises cause changes in the biceps that cause it to grow.
 The underlying principle that exercising a muscle causes it to grow (in a nutshell) is called the change method.
 Of course, this method can have a variety of different applications depending on which muscle the person wants to train.
 In addition, there are certain parameters that must be satisfied for the exercises to be effective.

-It is important to realize that there is no 'golden behavior change method'.
+There is no 'golden behavior change method'.
 Although some behavior change methods, such as modeling, can be used to target several determinants, there exists no method capable of influencing all determinants.
 In addition, depending on the context and target population of an intervention, and the practical applications that can be used, some methods may be more appropriate choices for influencing a determinant than others.
 However, it can be said that in general, including more behavior change methods does increase the effectiveness of an intervention.